 Running Git in an AWS Lambda Function

-The AWS Lambda execution environment of all runtimes except the Node.js 10.x runtime is based on the
+The AWS Lambda execution environment, depending on the AWS Lambda runtime, is based on the

-Amazon Linux AMI release 2018.03.
+Amazon Linux release 2 (Karoo).
 Git is not pre-installed in the AWS Lambda execution environment.

-Alternatively, you can download the latest available Git RPM package from the official Amazon Linux repository of the
+Alternatively, you can download the latest available Git RPM package from the official Yum repository.

-Amazon Linux AMI release 2018.03.
-You can do it in the Lambda function itself during its execution.
+Amazon Linux AMI release 2018.03, you can download the Git RPM package in the Lambda function itself during its execution.
+In this case, you only need to add a few lines of source code to your Lambda function.
 The following procedure describes this approach.

 How to Run Git in a Lambda Function

-- This procedure applies to all AWS Lambda runtimes except the Node.js 10.x runtime.
+- This procedure applies only to the AWS Lambda runtimes running on

-Amazon Linux release 2 (Karoo)and does not have all the necessary tools pre-installed.
+Amazon Linux release 2 (Karoo)do not have the necessary

 The repositories of the